-If you charter one of the bigger yachts, usually longer than 50 feet, you will probably get at least two crew members on it.
+If you’re chartering one of the larger yachts, usually over 50 feet long, you’re likely to have at least two crew members on it.
 The crewed yacht is the only guest in your floating home.
-If you are chartering a crewed yacht – your crew will fulfill all your request if possible.
-A professional captain will navigate your customized itinerary and hostess will serve you breakfast or other light meals.
+If you are chartering a crewed yacht, where possible, your crew will satisfy all your orders.
+A professional captain will navigate your customized itinerary, and you will be served with breakfast or other light meals.

-Crewed charter is a perfect opportunity to get spoiled on board.
-Your captain and hostess can suggest routes, hidden bays, the best marinas, and restaurants on the islands you visit.
+Skippered charter is a perfect opportunity on board to get spoiled.
+Your captain and hostess will recommend roads, secret bays, the best marinas on the islands you’re visiting, and restaurants.

 Early booking offer

-Our company offers early booking discounts where, if you make a reservation in advance, you can save from 5 up to 45% of the posted price.
-Most of these offers are valid until 31st of December or sometimes even until 31st of January, depending on the boats which you decide to charter.
-These discounts will only apply when you are paying a 50% of your charter price immediately upon the signing of the contract and other 50% from the 4-6 week before your charter period.
-We highly recommend you to book your holiday in advance, so you take advantage of our discounts as well as getting a variety of choice among the boats.
+Our company offers early booking discounts where, if you make a reservation in advance, you can save from 5 to 45% of the posted price.
+Most of these offers are valid until December 31, or sometimes until January 31, depending on the boats you choose to charter.
+Such incentives will only occur if you pay 50 percent of your charter price immediately after the contract is signed and 50 percent from 4-6 weeks before your charter date.
+We highly recommend that you book your holiday in advance, so you can take advantage of our discounts as well as getting a variety of choices among the boats.

 Brief Croatia Boat Rental Guide

-Croatia is a country that offers mountainous and beach landscapes where it is an enjoyable and complete experience to spend a few holiday days.
-In recent years, it has become one of the most popular European beach destinations in recent years and offers activities for everyone.
-Not only the capital, Zagreb, but many coastal cities like Split, Zadar and Dubrovnik will make you fall in love.
+Croatia is a country that offers mountain and beach landscapes where it is an enjoyable and complete experience to spend a few holiday days.
+In recent years, it has become one of Europe’s most popular beach destinations and offers activities for all.
+Not just the capital, Zagreb, but many coastal towns such as Split, Zadar, and Dubrovnik will make you fall in love.

 What to do in Croatia?

-Because of the richness of its habitats, leisure opportunities in Croatia are endless due to the diversity of its landscapes.
-Moreover, the Croatian government is working to turn the country into a major tourist destination, so that visitors receive a very good treatment.
+Because of the richness of its habitats, leisure opportunities in Croatia are limitless.
+Besides, the Croatian government is working to make the country a major tourist destination, so visitors are treated very well.

-History has left in Croatia thousands of places to visit.
-Dubrovnik is perhaps one of the most well-known for the walled city of Ragusa, where the twelfth century structures are preserved.
-Of course there is a reason why Dubrovnik is known as the Adriatic’s Pearl.
+History has left thousands of visiting places in Croatia.
+Maybe Dubrovnik is one of the most famous for the walled town, where the buildings of the twelfth century are well preserved.
+There is, of course, a reason why Dubrovnik is known as the Adriatic’s Pearl.
 Due to its monuments, such as Diocletian’s Palace or the medieval city, Split is also a beautiful city.

 The alternatives offered by the sea are varied if you choose boat rentals in Croatia.
-You can sail along the edge of the cost of the thousand islands and islets that this country has.
-In addition, the waters of the Adriatic are rich in marine life, so this is a good place for snorkeling or diving.
-Regattas are also popular there.
+You can sail along the edge of the cost of this country’s thousand islands and islets.
+Additionally, the Adriatic waters are abundant in marine life, so it’s an excellent place to snorkel or dive.
+There are also famous regattas.

-Croatian beaches are one of the hottest destinations chosen by Europeans.
-They are very well maintained and many of them are unspoiled and undiscovered.
-Whether you prefer long beaches of white sand or if you enjoy in quiet coves, here are some of the best of this Adriatic country.
+Croatian beaches are one of the European’s best destinations.
+We are treated very well, and many of them are undiscovered and unspoiled.
+Whether you prefer long white sand beaches or enjoy quiet coves, here are some of the best of this country in the Adriatic.

 – Zlatni Rat

-Zlatni Rat beach is located in Bol, on the island of Brac, and it is one of the most photographed of the Adriatic.
-It is famous for the stretch of sand that goes into the sea and for the contrast between the green vegetation, the white stones and the blue water.
+Zlatni Rat beach is situated in Bol, on Brac Island, and is one of the Adriatic’s most photographed beaches.
+It is known for the line of sand flowing into the sea and the contrast between the green plants, the white stones, and the blue water.

-Sakarun is one of the quietest beaches in the country.
-It is located on the Dugi Otok island, off the coast of Zadar.
-It has excellent access from the sea, and is ideal for reaching it taking advantage of boat rentals in Croatia.
-Its golden sand and clear blue waters make it an idyllic and peaceful place to relax and enjoy the sun.
+Sakarun is one of the country’s most peaceful beaches.
+It is located on the island of Dugi Otok, off Zadar’s coast.
+It has excellent access from the sea and is suitable to make the most of Croatia’s boat rentals.
+The golden sand and clear blue waters make it a place to relax and enjoy the sun idyllic and calm.

-On the island of Pag, Zrće beach is really large and music festivals are held there and it is quite busy in summer.
+Zrće beach is enormous on the island of Pag, and there are music festivals, and it’s quite busy in the summer.

 – Zelena Punta

-If you are looking for a wilder beach, Kukljica on the island of Ugljan has one of the best beaches in Croatia on the island of Ugljan.
-Pines meet the sea in Zelena Punta or Cape Green, pines touch the sea and the waters take all colors of the reflection of the most authentic Mediterranean landscape.
+If you’re searching for a wild beach, there’s one of the best beaches in Croatia on the island of Ugljan.
+Pines meet the sea in Zelena Punta or Cape Green, and the waters take all the colors that represent the most authentic Mediterranean landscape.

 Batalo is one of the Adriatic’s most beautiful beaches on the islet of Proizd, north of the island of Korcula.
-It is accessible only by sea, and boat rentals in Croatia are one of the best options to enjoy its calm and its unbeatable views to the horizon.
+It is accessible only by sea, and boat rentals in Croatia are one of the best options to enjoy its calm and unsurpassed horizon views.

 What to eat in Croatia?

-Croatian gastronomy, as well as from the rest of the Mediterranean, has Italian, Slavic, and Turkish influences.
-This is the way to achieve a mixture of flavors that makes it unique.
-Products from the sea are essential in the Croatian cuisine, and fish and seafood fished in its waters is of excellent quality.
+Croatian gastronomy, as well as the rest of the Mediterranean, has Italian, Slavic, and Turkish influences.
+This is the way to achieve a unique mix of flavors.
+In Croatian cuisine, seafood products are essential, and fish and seafood fished in its waters are of excellent quality.

 Weather and navigation in Croatia

-The sailing season in Croatia lasts from May to October, coinciding with the best weather in the Mediterranean and with European holidays.
+The Croatian sailing season coincides with the best weather in the Mediterranean and European holidays from May to October.

-Temperatures in Croatia vary depending on the area, but usually the maritime part of the country enjoys the benefits of the Mediterranean climate.
-In the coastal cities, the average summer temperatures are between 20 and 27 degrees Celsius, but the higher values can be around 35⁰.
-In winter the averages are about 6 or 7 degrees, and spring and autumn are very nice.
+Temperatures vary in Croatia depending on the area, but typically the Mediterranean climate benefits the maritime part of the country.
+The average summer temperatures in the coastal cities range from 20 to 27 degrees Celsius, but the higher values maybe around 350.
+The averages are about 6 or 7 degrees in winter, and charming is spring and autumn.

 Autumn is Croatia’s most rainy season, with more than 15 days of rain a month in the coastal area.
-Practically non-existent in the summer rain is practically nonexistent, with an average of four days of rain in July and three in August.
-There are up to 13 hours of daily sunshine during these months, and navigation in these conditions is very pleasant.
+Practically non-existent in the summer rain, however, with an average of four days of rain in July and three in August.
+During these months, there are up to 13 hours of daily sunshine, and navigation is excellent under these conditions.

-The sea temperature in Croatia usually exceeds 20 degrees in every month of the boating season, between May and October.
-The month with the warmer water is August, when the average is around 25 degrees.
-The water temperature in winter is around 14 degrees Celsius.
+In Croatia, the sea temperature usually averages 20 degrees per month during the boating season between May and October.
+August is the month with warmer water, with an average of about 25 degrees.
+During winter, the water temperature is about 14 degrees Celsius.

 How to get in Croatia